Treadmill or Trampoline? Make the Smart Investment

 Or are there other avenues—like trampolines—that would be more advantageous for getting active?

-As a decades-long springless trampoline innovator and manufacturer, we’ve accrued the expertise necessary to cover the “treadmill vs. trampoline” topic in-depth.
+As a decades-long springless trampoline innovator and manufacturer, we are well-equipped to cover the “treadmill vs. trampoline” topic in-depth.

-We maintain an honesty-first policy, so although we sell trampolines, this will be an objective article that uses empirical evidence to support any claims made in the “treadmill vs. trampoline” debate.
+We maintain an honesty-first policy, so although we sell trampolines, this will be an objective article using scientific evidence to support any claims made in the debate.

-After reading this, you will be set up to make an informed decision on whether a treadmill or a trampoline is a better fit to meet your fitness goals!
+After reading this, you will be all set to decide whether a treadmill or a trampoline is a better fit to meet your fitness goals!

 3 Scientific Facts About Treadmills and Trampolines

-Here are three scientifically driven facts about how running compares to jumping on a trampoline:
+Here are three scientifically driven facts about jumping on a trampoline vs. running on a treadmill:

 1. Force of Impact